 #3 – Reasonable Renovations

-The required renovations for the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area investment property you want to buy shouldn’t cost you an arm and a leg.
+The required renovations for the North Carolina & New Jersey investment property you want to buy shouldn’t cost you an arm and a leg.
 Nor should they take up too much of your time.
 When a property needs major renovations, there are likely additional problems to be found lying under the surface.
 This isn’t the situation any investor wants to find themselves in.
 You don’t want to have to deal with holding costs if you aren’t receiving rent from a tenant.
 And having a long period of renovations will end up costing you in more ways than one.

 #4 – There’s A Market